-Activity Potential Impacts of Material Use & Waste Production Description of the Potential Impacts construction materials is between 84,300 tCO 2 e and 96,900 tCO 2 e (including 15% contingency).
-Potential impact: major magnitude, adverse, long, permanent and indirect In line with HD212/11 significance nor sensitivity are assessed for material consumption and use (refer to paragraph 18.2.19) Construction Disposal of wastes from imported construction material use and municipal solid waste production.
+Activity Potential Impacts Description of the Potential Impacts Potential impact: moderate magnitude, adverse, long, permanent and indirect In line with HD212/11 significance nor sensitivity are assessed for material consumption and use (refer to paragraph 18.2.19) Construction Disposal of wastes from imported construction materials use and municipa solid waste production.
 Municipal solid waste production is expected to be minimal.
-The quantity of waste generated as a result of material use in construction is estimated to be 196,300 tonnes.
-Adequate waste management capacity is available: 2.4 million tonnes of treatment capacity and 427,500 tonnes of annual capacity at non-hazardous landfill.
+The quantity of waste generated as a result of material use in construction is estimated to be 70,200 tonnes.
+Adequate waste management capacity is available: 2.02 million tonnes of treatment capacity and 427,500 tonnes of annual capacity at non-hazardous landfill.
 Sensitivity: low Potential impact: minor magnitude, adverse, short term, temporary and direct Potential significance: Neutral/Slight